sunandakommula/contrail-controller/specs/contrail-E2-VRS.md

 ### 2.1.3 Peerbook Workflows
 The Peerbook workflow consists of the following basic steps:
-    -Pre-staging the VRS system (E2 VRS application and VRR pre-staging) -Adding a client (Define a client with a list of Peers) -Connecting two clients for public-peering
+    - Pre-staging the VRS system (E2 VRS application and VRR pre-staging)
+    - Adding a client (Define a client with a list of Peers)
+    - Connecting two clients for public-peering

 In addition, Peerbook also supports these additional workflows:
-    -Updating a client (add Peers, delete Peers, update Peers) -Deleting a client (deletes the client and its connections) -Disconnecting two clients
+    - Updating a client (add Peers, delete Peers, update Peers)
+    - Deleting a client (deletes the client and its connections)
+    - Disconnecting two clients

 For operations and management, Peerbook supports the following:
-    -Client status
+    - Client status
-    -Peer status
+    - Peer status
-    -Number of prefix imported from a client
+    - Number of prefix imported from a client
-    -Number of prefixes exported to a client
+    - Number of prefixes exported to a client

 # 3. E2 VRS Architecture
 Within the E2 VRS system is the E2 app, the Contrail system and the network